RahulSChand/gpu_poor/README.md

 {
   Total: 4000,
   "KV Cache": 1000,
-  "Model Size": 2500,
+  "Model Size": 2000,
-  "Activation Memory": 0,
+  "Activation Memory": 500,
   "Grad & Optimizer memory": 0,
   "cuda + other overhead":  500
 }
 ```
+### Can't we just look at the model size & figure this out?

 Finding which LLMs your GPU can handle isn't as easy as looking at the model size because during inference (KV cache) takes susbtantial amount of memory.
-For example, with sequence length 1000 on llama-2-7b it takes 2GB of extra memory (using hugginface LlamaForCausalLM).
-And during training both KV cache & activations take a lot of memory.
-For example, even with LoRA lot of memory goes into both KV cache & activations.
+For example, with sequence length 1000 on llama-2-7b it takes 2GB of extra memory (using hugginface LlamaForCausalLM, with exLlama & vLLM this is 1GB).
+And during training both KV cache & activations & quantization overhead take a lot of memory.
 For example, llama-7b with bnb int8 quant is of size 8GB but it isn't possible to finetune it using LoRA on data with 1000 context length even with RTX 4090 24 GB.

 ### How to use